ctag/chevaline_alpha/README.md

 This isn't a problem with my Firefox extension (surprise surprise).
 In fact, you can test it right now, without wtf-uah.
 Go to a computer and log in to banner, this is an "authentic" access, right?
 Go to another computer and log into banner again.
 Refresh both pages and watch the system take a shit.
 On your original, "authentic" machine, you've been logged out with an error "ERMAGERD, PIRATESES!".
 The supposedly malicious computer is still logged in though, with complete access to your account....
 Schwing!

-The real problem is that both computers had authentic access, and this shit is inexcusable.
+The real problem is that both computers had authentic access, and this is inexcusable.

 *Update: Canvas doesn't pull this shit, it appears you may log in (with my app installed as well) to multiple sessions.*